AlinaBrode/am_lang/docs/plans.md

-* move posts from site to telegram channel

 # Site
-* roadmap to monetization
-  * register a tip bin which we can post on out site
-    * visit the idbank office, ask for merchant account
-      * take qr code and link for merchant account
-      * publish link on the site
-  * describe out project on kickstarter
-    * kickstarter works in US, UK only.
-Should ask US, UK citizens
-  * other media: youtube, linkedin, instagram
-* monetization:
-  * tip bin (armenian)
-    * how to register an account?
-    * how to post a link?
-* enhance entrance page:
-  * explain how to work with alphabet trainer
-  * explain how to work with words trainer
-  * explain how to work with phrases trainer
-* per user customization:
-  * login, tracking of user activity
-* subscription:
-  * limit access without payment
-* per user payment tracking
 * new page for bilingual photos with explanation what is going on here
 * find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful
 * show our site to Vlad's armenian teacher